redabelhaj/redabelhaj.github.io/_pages/projects.md

 ### Multi-radar tracking optimization for collaborative combat
 June - August 2020
 A joint work with Nouredine Nour, Cédric L.R.
 Buron, Alain Peres and Frédéric Barbaresco made during my internship at [NukkAI](http://nukk.ai).
 I was the main contributor on the reinforcement learning part.
-To be published at the [CAID](https://en.european-cyber-week.eu/caid) conference.
+Published at the [CAID](https://en.european-cyber-week.eu/caid) conference.
 [Preprint](https://arxiv.org/abs/2010.11733)

 ## Academic projects at Ecole polytechnique

 ### Taking mobility into account in epidemiological models
 January 2021 - March 2021

 My next project (under the supervision of Pr.
 Stéphane Gaubert) will aim to study and develop epidemiological models, based on discrete-time SEIR models or on transport PDE models, taking into account the mobility dimension.
 We will seek to develop dynamic models valid in transitional regimes (pre-lockdown or post-lockdown).
-The goal is to "explain" the spatial philogenesis of the epidemic.
+The goal is to explain the spatial philogenesis of the epidemic.

 ### Retweet prediction on Covid-19 tweets
 November 2020

-Machine Learning 1 - Course [page](https://moodle.polytechnique.fr/course/view.php?id=9331) project.
+Machine Learning 1 project - Course [page](https://moodle.polytechnique.fr/course/view.php?id=9331).
-The goal was to find a ML algorithm to predict the number of retweets of a Covid-19 related tweet.
+The goal was to find a ML algorithm to predict the number of retweets of Covid-19 related tweets.
 Report and code will be soon available on my GitHub page.

 ### Reinforcement learning for the game of Snake